strapi/documentation/docusaurus/docs/dev-docs/typescript/development.md

 We are preparing an API reference page, which will include an exhaustive list of the types exported by Strapi.
 Please come back soon! 👀
 :::

-The API reference is an exhaustive list of the types exported by Strapi.

-It's automatically generated based on the code and can be found [here](/dev-docs/typescript/development/api-reference).

 ## :books: Guides

 The guides are a curated list of common examples in which you might need to use Strapi types in your application.